ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ##### Boundary Check

 For fixed_size tasks, the batch boundaries are defined by opaque batch IDs.
-Thus the Aggregator needs to check that the query is associated with a known batch
+Thus the Aggregator needs to check that the query is associated with a known batch ID:

-ID:
+* For a CollectReq containing a query of type `by_batch_id`, the Leader checks that the provided batch ID corresponds to a batch ID it returned in a previous CollectResp for the task.

-* For an AggregateShareReq, the Helper checks that the batch ID provided by the Leader in its corresponds to a batch ID used in a previous AggregateInitializeReq for the task.
+* For an AggregateShareReq, the Helper checks that the batch ID provided by the Leader corresponds to a batch ID used in a previous AggregateInitializeReq for the task.

 ##### Size Check